 China: Lin Duo is appointed acting governor of Gansu and Hu Heping acting governor of Shaanxi.
+On April 27 Hu is elected governor.

 Congo (Kinshasa): José Makila Sumanda (independent) is elected governor of Sud-Ubangi.
 All new governors take office in the course of the month.